-For calendar year 2017, sales of new automobiles were up 4.7% to a record 2,076,970 units, compared to 1,983,745 units for 2016, which was itself a record year for new automobile sales in Canada (Source: Statistics Canada).
-For calendar year 2018, this steady growth slowed, with sales of new automobiles declining 2.0% to 2,035,732 units, compared to 2,076,970 units for 2017 (Source: Statistics Canada).
-Management believes, based on industry analysts' projections, that there will be a modest decline in new vehicle sales for 2019.
-Diversification of brand and geography remain important as some brands continue to gain market share while certain brands are experiencing sales deterioration.
-Acquisitions will be made on a selective basis funded through debt financing and timely equity offerings.
-The overall Canadian automotive retail fundamentals support the ability of the automobile dealership tenants within the REIT's portfolio to meet their current lease obligations and the annual rent escalators in place.
+Calendar year 2018 represented the second highest year for sales of new automobiles, with a slight decline of 2.0% to 2,035,732 units, compared to 2,076,970 units for 2017 (Source: Statistics Canada).
+Management believes, based on industry analysts' projections, that there will be a decline in new vehicle sales for 2019, however new vehicle sales represent a portion of overall dealer profitability, with significant contribution of profit generated from used vehicle sales, service and parts, finance and insurance.
+Diversification of brand and geography remain important, as some brands continue to gain market share while certain brands are experiencing sales deterioration.
+Acquisitions will be made on a selective basis and generally funded through debt financing and timely equity offerings.
+The overall Canadian automotive retail fundamentals support the ability of the automobile dealership tenants and their parent companies within the REIT's portfolio to meet their current lease obligations and the annual rent escalators in place.